SViarbitskaya/grore-django-app/production/README.md

 create and edit the .env configuration file:

 `cp sample.env .env`
-puis modifier .env selon les belsoins
+puis modifier .env selon les besoins

 start the database from docker (if dev)
 check to see if docker is running :